saysharastuff/update_openlibrary_hf/README.md

 ## ✨ Files

-- `openlibrary_pipeline.py`: Downloads dataset from OpenLibrary and then pushes the to Hugging Face.
+- `openlibrary_pipeline.py`: Downloads the dataset from OpenLibrary and then pushes it to Hugging Face.
 - `.github/workflows//process_openlibrary.yml`: GitHub Actions CI job.